cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 # Next steps

+- Start {% url 'testing your app' testing-your-app %}.
-- set up {% url 'Intelligent Code Completion' intelligent-code-completion %} for Cypress commands and assertions
+- Set up {% url 'intelligent code completion' intelligent-code-completion %} for Cypress commands and assertions.
-- use the search box in the top right corner to quickly locate any information in Cypress documentation
+- Search Cypress's documentation to quickly find what you need.

 {% img /img/guides/search-box.png "Use the search box to find relevant documentation" %}

-- start {% url 'testing your app' testing-your-app %}